 In 1925, Capone became boss when Torrio, seriously wounded in an assassination attempt, surrendered control and retired to Brooklyn.
-Capone had built a fearsome reputation in the ruthless gang rivalries of the period, struggling to acquire and retain “racketeering rights” to several areas of Chicago.
+Capone had built a fearsome reputation in the ruthless gang rivalries of the period, struggling to acquire and retain “racketeering rights” in several areas of Chicago.
 That reputation grew as rival gangs were eliminated or nullified, and the suburb of Cicero became, in effect, a fiefdom of the Capone mob, which became known as the Chicago Outfit.

 The investigative jurisdiction of the FBI during the 1920s and early 1930s was more limited than it is today, and the gang warfare and depredations of the period were not within the Bureau’s investigative authority.
 Instead, their crimes fell under the jurisdiction of the Bureau of Alcohol, Tobacco, and Firearms.

-The FBI; however, got involved when Al Capone was reluctant to appear before a Federal Grand Jury on March 12, 1929, in response to a subpoena.
-On March 11th, his lawyers formally filed for postponement of his appearance, submitting a physician’s affidavit dated March 5th, which attested that Capone, in Miami, had been suffering from bronchial pneumonia, had been confined to bed, and that it would be dangerous to his health to travel to Chicago.
+The FBI, however, got involved when Al Capone was reluctant to appear before a Federal Grand Jury on March 12, 1929, in response to a subpoena.
+On March 11th, his lawyers formally filed for postponement of his appearance, submitting a physician’s affidavit dated March 5th, which attested that Capone, in Miami, had been suffering from bronchial pneumonia, had been confined to bed and that it would be dangerous to his health to travel to Chicago.
 His appearance date before the grand jury was re-set for March 20.

 On request of the U.S. Attorney’s Office, the FBI obtained statements to the effect that Capone had attended race tracks in the Miami area, that he had made a trip to the Bahamas, and that he had been interviewed at the office of the Dade County Solicitor, where he had appeared in good health.

-Capone appeared before the Federal Grand Jury at Chicago on March 20, 1929, and completed his testimony on March 27th.
+Capone appeared before the Federal Grand Jury in Chicago on March 20, 1929, and completed his testimony on March 27th.
 As he left the courtroom, he was arrested by Agents for Contempt of Court, an offense for which the penalty could be one year and a $1,000 fine.
-He posted $5,000 bond and was released.
+He posted a $5,000 bond and was released.

 On February 28, 1931, Capone was found guilty in Federal Court on the Contempt of Court charge and was sentenced to six months in Cook County Jail in Chicago, Illinois.
 His appeal on that charge was subsequently dismissed.